jayadev133/Linux-File-IO-Systems-locking/README.md

 # PROGRAM:
 ```
-DEVELOPED BY: P.ADITYA NAGA SAI
+DEVELOPED BY: JAYADEV PALLINTI
-REGISTER NO:212223110036
+REGISTER NO:212223240058
 ```
 ## 1.To Write a C program that illustrates files copying
 ```